Joe Tex: Personal life and death

-A convert to Islam in 1966, he changed his name to Yusuf Hazziez, and toured as a spiritual lecturer.
+A convert to the Nation of Islam in 1966, he changed his name to Yusuf Hazziez, and toured as a spiritual lecturer.
 He had two daughters, Eartha Doucet and Leslie Arrington, and four sons, Joseph Arrington III, Ramadan Hazziez, Jwaade Hazziez, and Joseph Hazziez.

 Though he lived most of his life free of drugs and alcohol, according to his longtime producer Buddy Killen, Tex suffered from addiction during the last four years of his life.
 In his final performances as part of the Soul Clan, he appeared gaunt and unwell, and Killen claimed that Tex had "lost his will to live".

 In early August 1982, Tex was found at the bottom of a swimming pool at his home in Navasota, after which he was revived in hospital and sent home.
 Just a few days later, on August 13, five days after his 47th birthday, he died at Grimes Memorial Hospital in Navasota, following a heart attack.

 Cover versions

 Several other artists have covered Tex's work.
-The Foundations covered "Show Me".
-US R&B group The Raelettes and UK hard rock band Nazareth covered "I Want To (Do Everything for You)", and Phish performed "You Better Believe It Baby".
+Jimmy Barnes had a top ten Australian hit with "I Gotcha" from his 1991 album Soul Deep, which also featured a version of "Show Me".
+The Foundations also covered "Show Me".
+US R&B group the Raelettes and UK hard rock band Nazareth covered "I Want To (Do Everything for You)", and Phish performed "You Better Believe It Baby".